pagkly/Zed/Investopedia4/Form 1099-INT Interest Income.md

 Financial institutions pay interest to account holders as compensation for the bank's use of the deposited funds.
 The interest received by the investors or lenders is [[taxable income]](https://www.investopedia.com/terms/t/taxableincome.asp) and must be reported to the IRS.

-Form 1099-INT recipients may not have to pay income tax on the interest a payer reports, but may still need to report it on their return.
-The IRS uses the information on the form to ensure the interest earner reports the correct amount of interest income on their tax return.
+Form 1099-INT recipients may not have to pay income tax on the interest a payer reports, but may still need to report it on their [[Return|return]].
+The IRS uses the information on the form to ensure the interest earner reports the correct amount of interest income on their [[Tax Return|tax return]].

 ## What Is Form 1099-INT Used For?